Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Well-posedness of the Westervelt equation

 Suppose that

-Then for any $r \in [0,r_*[$ and $ y \in g(x_0) +w(r)LU$, there exists an $ x \in x_0 +rU$ such that $g(x) =y$. \end{theorem} \begin{remark} If either $L$ is injective or $KerL$ has a topological complement $E$ in $X$ such that $L(E \cap U) =LU$, then the assertion of Theorem~\ref{thSuh} follows from the contraction mapping principle~\cite{Sukhinin}.
-In particular, if $L$ is injective, then the solution is unique. \end{remark}
+Then for any $r \in [0,r_*[$ and $ y \in g(x_0) +w(r)LU$, there exists an $ x \in x_0 +rU$ such that $g(x) =y$. \end{theorem} \begin{remark} Theorem of Sukhinin allows treating the well-posedness questions of nonlinear problems once formulated in the operator abstract framework.
+We have a nonlinear operator $\Phi$, mapping from a Banach space $X$ to the image of the linear part, for which we know its local ``speed of growing'' $\Theta$.
+From this information, it is possible to define the maximum size of a neighborhood of a fixed point $x_0$ in which there exists a solution $x$ if the source term $y$ belongs to the maximal possible set $g(x_0) +w(r)LU$.
+In other words, this theorem allows obtaining sharp estimates of the size of the source term and the corresponding size of the solution.
+If either $L$ is injective or $KerL$ has a topological complement $E$ in $X$ such that $L(E \cap U) =LU$, then the assertion of Theorem~\ref{thSuh} follows from the contraction mapping principle~\cite{Sukhinin}.
+In particular, if $L$ is injective, then the solution is unique.
+For additional examples of the applications of this theorem in solving direct nonlinear problems, there are Refs.~\cite{Perso,dekthese} and for inverse problems context see~\cite{ROZANOVA-2004,ROZANOVA-2004-1,ROZANOVA-2005}. \end{remark}

 With the help of Theorem~\ref{thSuh} we prove the following global well-posedness result. \begin{theorem} Let $\Omega$ be a bounded Sobolev admissible domain in $\mathbb{R}^2$ or $\mathbb{R}^3$.
-Assume $\nu>0$, $\R^+=[0,+\infty[$ and $p\geq 2$.
+Assume $\nu>0$ and $p\geq 2$.
 Let $X^p$ be the space defined in~(\ref{solsparobadmdom}) with $T>0$ if $p>2$ and $T=+\infty$ if $p=2$.
 Suppose

 and in addition, let $C_1$ be the minimal constant for which the weak solution, in the sense of~(\ref{varformdampedwaveeqdirhom}), $u^*\in X^p$ of the corresponding non homogeneous linear boundary-valued problem~(\ref{dampedwaveeqmix}) satisfies if $p>2$